 "Contract Period" means the period between the Commencement Date and the Expiry Date, unless terminated earlier on the Termination Date; "Controller" has the meaning given to it in the GDPR.
 "Crown Body" means any department, office or agency of the Crown, including Ofsted, the Care Quality Commission, the Charity Commission, the Office for Students, any and all local authority or Combined Authority bodies.
 "Data Loss Event" means any event that results, or may result, in unauthorised access to Personal Data held by the Contractor under this Contract, and/or actual or potential loss and/or destruction of Personal Data in breach of this Contract, including any Personal Data Breach.
 "DPA 2018" means the Data Protection Act 2018.
-"Data Protection Legislation" means the (i) the GDPR, the LED and any applicable national implementing Laws as amended from time to time (ii) the DPA Act 2018 to the extent that it relates to processing of personal data and privacy; (ii) all applicable law about the processing of personal data and privacy.
-"Data Protection Laws" means the Data Protection Act 2018 and Electronic Communications (EC Directive) Regulations 2003 and any other data protection laws and regulations applicable in the UK (or any relevant part thereof), including the General Data Protection Regulation (EU) 2016/679 or similar and any codes of practice, guidelines and recommendations issued by the Information Commissioner, any replacement body to any other relevant supervisory authority, all of which are current at the time of any Data processing by the Data Protection Laws and Law, Data Protection Laws shall take precedence).
+"Data Protection means the (i) the GDPR, the LED and any applicable national implementing Laws as amended from time to

+Legislation" time (ii) the DPA Act 2018 to the extent that it relates to processing of personal data and privacy; (ii) all applicable law about the processing of personal data and privacy.
+"Data Protection Laws" means the Data Protection Act 2018 and Electronic Communications (EC Directive) Regulations 2003 and any other data protection laws and regulations applicable in the UK (or any relevant part thereof), including the General Data Protection Regulation (EU) 2016/679 or similar and any codes of practice, guidelines and recommendations issued by the Information Commissioner, any replacement body to any other relevant supervisory authority, all of which are current at the time of any Data processing by the Contractor (and in the event of any conflict between the Data Protection Laws and Law, Data Protection Laws shall take precedence).
 "Data Protection Impact Assessment" means an assessment by the ESFA of the impact of the envisaged processing on the protection of Personal Data.
 "Data Protection Officer" has the meaning given to it in the GDPR.
+"Data Subject" has the meaning given to it in the GDPR.